maylng/client/README.md

-A managed email service + client for your agents
+Email client for your agents